 This chapter explains the specific concept of Team Velocity, which is typical of Scrum and Agile-oriented teams.

 What is the velocity of Agile and Scrum teams?

-Velocity is a measure of work the Team performs during a single Sprint and is measured at Sprints end by calculating the Points of completed User Stories.
-Knowing velocity, the team can compute an estimate of how long the project will take to complete.
+Velocity is a measure of work the Team performs during a single Sprint and is measured at the end of the sprints by calculating the Points of completed User Stories.
+Knowing velocity, the team can estimate how long the project will take to complete.

 Velocity is a term in Agile product development